Moore Dry Dock

 During the 2000s, federal laws began to shift in favor of asbestos plaintiffs.
 Shipyards now have the burden of proving no asbestos existed at the workplace instead of placing the burden on plaintiffs to provide all of the proof.

-Not many shipyards are able to prove this, since more than one million people worked at shipyards, with many of them later developing asbestos illnesses that have been directly linked to their employment.
+Not many shipyards can prove this since more than one million people worked at shipyards, with many of them later developing asbestos illnesses that have been directly linked to their employment.

 “It didn’t take long for Henry to find employment as a general laborer at Moore Dry Dock Shipyard, Oakland, where work was plentiful, not knowing that exposure to asbestos would contribute to his death years later.”[3]